-Slightly larger than a typical snuff box, the interior of the domed cover painted with a view of Wanstead House showing the entrance courtyard with its ha-ha and elaborate railings ornamented with urns and obelisks taken from an engraving.
+Slightly larger than a typical pocket snuff box, the interior of the domed cover painted with a view of Wanstead House showing the West Front Courtyard with its ‘ha-ha’ and elaborate railings ornamented with urns and obelisks taken from an engraving found in Colen Campbell’s Vitruvius Britannicus and also issued separately.
 The exterior with bunches of deutsche blumen.

-Apart from a few armorial services this is only the second piece of 18th century Meissen known with a specifically commissioned British scene.
-The other is a box in the collection of the Earl of March and Kinrara at Goodwood is painted with a portrait of Lady Caroline Fox, the daughter of the Duke of Richmond who eloped with the ambitious politician Henry Fox.
-Lady Caroline was reconciled with her parents and Henry Fox commissioned three boxes (a table box, a man’s snuff box and a lady’s snuff box) through his friend Sir Charles Hanbury Williams, the British envoy to the court of Saxony, one survives which is presumably the man’s snuff box.
+Apart from a few armorial services this is only the second piece of 18th century Meissen known with a specifically commissioned British subject.
+The other, a slightly smaller box in the collection of the Earl of March and Kinrara at Goodwood, is painted with a portrait of Lady Caroline Fox, the daughter of the Duke of Richmond who eloped with the ambitious politician Henry Fox.
+Lady Caroline was reconciled with her parents and Henry Fox commissioned three boxes (a table box, a man’s snuff box and a lady’s snuff box) through his friend Sir Charles Hanbury Williams, the British envoy to the court of Saxony, only one survives.

 The original gold mounts are chased with a wave pattern.

-Literature – For the Lady Caroline Fox box see ‘The Treasure Houses of Britain: Five Hundred Years of Private Patronage and Art Collecting’, National Gallery of Art Washington, 1985, no. 396, p.
-461.
+For the Lady Caroline Fox box see ‘The Treasure Houses of Britain: Five Hundred Years of Private Patronage and Art Collecting’, National Gallery of Art Washington, 1985, no. 396, p.
+461